stupendousC/schedulePlusPlus/README.md

 5. To [deploy](https://medium.com/dailyjs/a-guide-to-deploying-your-react-app-with-aws-s3-including-https-a-custom-domain-a-cdn-and-58245251f081)
   Skip the sections on the top where the author makes a new react app and parks it on github.
 You want start with the section that starts with "First steps with AWS S3" about 15% down the page.
   As of this writing on 1/22/2020, I have not yet successfully and fully deployed on front end yet...

+***

+## WHAT IS YOUR PROCESS?

+I'm glad you asked!

+For this project we're supposed to utilize new technologies, so I had to quickly learn some java, spring boot framework, and how to deploy and host my database via AWS.
+This is also my first time using IntelliJ so that was cool.
+Twilio and Google OAuth were also new to me.

+First off, the brainstorming session...
+I had my real-life experience to draw ideas from, so that went pretty smoothly.
+I did have other ideas, such as a doggy play-date tinder-clone and a left-over food recipe webscraper app, but Schedule Plus Plus hits home for me the most.
+Given my proximity to the situation, I was able to gather some user stories of my own, both from my boss' perspective at the agency office, and from fellow employees such as myself.
+Next I drafted my [product plan](https://gist.github.com/stupendousC/d3046c125289f5071d1c3627355a928a) and compiled my [Trello board](https://trello.com/b/Q2nqP0Re/capstone) (although right now you're seeing the aftermath, instead of the week by week battle plan).
+Agile software development resulted in some differences between my initial vision and the final product; but I feel that right now, looking back on the past 4 weeks of hard work, I have delivered what I set out to make.

+What have I learned?
+Lots!
+There were a lot of ups and downs throughout the entire build.
+Learning to learn, to deal with setbacks, to improvise, to adapt, and to overcome... all very crucial skills for successful living.
+I had a lot of great advice from previous students, my wonderful fellow students to solve problems with, and of course the most amazing instructors and teaching assistants at [Ada Developers Academy](https://adadevelopersacademy.org)!